Regulus343/ActivityLog/readme.md

 	'Activity' => 'Regulus\ActivityLog\Activity',

+**Run the migrations and seed the database:**

+To run the database migrations (a single DB table), run the following from the command line:

+	php artisan migrate --package=regulus/activity-log

 **Publishing config file:**

 If you wish to customize the configuration of ActivityLog, you will need to publish the config file.
 Run this from the command line: